-Built in 1977, by Main Iron Works of Houma, Louisiana (hull #319) as the Mamo II for the Dillingham Tug and Barge Company of Honolulu, Hawaii.
-A subsidy of the Foss Maritime Company of Seattle, Washington.
+Built in 1977, by Main Iron Works Incorporated of Houma, Louisiana (hull #319) as the Mamo II for the Dillingham Tug and Barge Corporation of Honolulu, Hawaii.
+A subsidiary of the Dillingham Corporation of Honolulu, Hawaii.

 Powered by two, Caterpillar 3512 diesel engines.
 With Ulstein 900 H z drives, outfitted with Nautican, fixed pitch propellers.
-For a rated 3,300 horsepower.
+She is a twin screw tractor tug, rated at 3,300 horsepower.

 Her electrical service is provided by two, 75kW generator sets.
 Driven by two, GM Detroit Diesel 6-71 diesel engines.
 The tug's capacities are 37,500 gallons of fuel, 300 gallons of hydraulic oil, 1,050 gallons of lube oil, and 2,100 gallons of water.

 The towing equipment consists of a Markey DYSW 32-18, hawser winch.
 Outfitted with 425(ft) of 6(in) plasma line.
 A Markey DD4-71, TDSD-28, double drum, towing winch.
 Outfitted with 2,000(ft) of 1.75(in) towing wire on the primary drum.
 And, 600(ft) of 10(in) TQ-12 P.E. towing wire on the secondary drum.
 Driven by a dedicated GM Detroit Diesel 4-71 diesel engine.